Vexirio/CoreX/README.md

 # CoreX
 CoreX - is a powerful and dynamic Minecraft 1.21.5 build that retains the essence of the classic gameplay while adding client-side mods to enhance performance, convenience, and visuals.
 Designed for players who want to maximize their Minecraft experience without altering the core mechanics, it’s perfect for both single-player and multiplayer sessions.
 The build features carefully selected mods that optimize client performance and improve stability, all without disrupting the vanilla atmosphere.
-Build, explore, conquer — all the possibilities of the game are unlocked in SurgeCraft.
+Build, explore, conquer — all the possibilities of the game are unlocked in CoreX.

 This repository contains a mod pack for Minecraft with various licenses.
 Below are all the used mods, their authors, and the corresponding licenses.